akshitagupta15june/Moksh/README.md

 * Pomodoro feature(with timer) along with reading Bhagavad Gita shlokas in the breaks⌛
 * Stress buster spiritual games 🎮
 * Bhagavad Gita quiz 🤔
-* Random Bhagavad Gita shlok generator with meaning, along with sharing to twitter functionality 🌟
+* Random Bhagavad Gita Shlok generator with meaning, along with sharing to Twitter functionality 🌟
 * Rejuvenation section for watching inspirational videos by spiritual leaders ☮️

 ## Demo